 Stone facing with brick backing:

-In this type of composite masonry, a wall is constructed in brickwork and stones are provided on facing, to appear it constructed in stone.
+In this type, a wall is constructed in brickwork and stones are provided on facing, to appear it constructed in stone.

 It is adopted to improve the appearance of the structure at a lower cost.

 The facing stones have been secured by providing a fine brick.

 In this type of construction, bricks are used as facing material and concrete as backing.